philhansen/WallpaperChanger/README.md

 Optional flags:
 *   -h, -help   - Display the usage help
 *   -r, -remove - Remove the current wallpaper
-*   -m, monitor <index> - Set the image on the specified monitor (0 indexed)
+*   -m, -monitor <index> - Set the image on the specified monitor (0 indexed)
+*   -d, -depth <depth limit> - Set the depth for searching directories for image files (e.g. depth 2 will search the initial directory and 1 level deeper).
+Default is 1.

 When using the monitor option, the full syntax is: `-m <index> <file|directory> <location>`  The style does not need to be specified since it appears to always default to Stretched.
 Note this functionality is only available on Windows 8 or higher.

 Alternatively a config file can be placed in the same directory as the WallpaperChanger executable.
 The file should be named 'config' without any file extension.
-Each line in the file should have the full path to an image and can optionally include the monitor index or the style code to use.
+Each line in the file should have the full path to an image or directory and can optionally include the monitor index, directory depth, or the style code to use.
 If the style is not specified it will default to Stretched.
+If the directory depth is not specified it will default to 1.

 When setting the monitor index in the config file the format of the line should be: `<file> -m <index>`